devOpifex/obfuscator/README.md

 3. Consistently replacing identifiers throughout the codebase
 4. Preserving the functionality while making the code harder to read

-_You may want to use the Go modules to lex, and parse R code too._
+_You may want to use the Go modules to lex, or parse R code too._